HomeDev GuideRecipesAPI Reference

 Requires Opti IDNoYesNo

-Full DAM folder/tag/filter supportLimitedYesYes
+Full DAM folder, tag, and filter supportLimitedYesYes

 Multi-source supportYesDAM onlyDAM only